-Based on what was expected from him and his eagerness to learn more about the service business, Mr Jansen joined the Service Executive Leadership Course.
+Based on what was expected from him and his eagerness to learn more about the service business, Mr Jansen joined the Leadership in Digital Service Transformation Training.

 According to Mr Jansen he particularly liked the topic about the customer - understanding the customer needs and the whole customer experience.
 “This angle about intentionally organising the experience of the customer was very interesting, because we, like many other service companies, were sometimes more focused on the technical aspects of machine repair rather than on delivering an intentional customer experience.
 Designing the customer experience is one of the angles that we’re pursuing at the moment”, he stated.

-He went on to say how he also enjoyed the strategy part of the course as it helped him with developing his plan of actions.
+He went on to say how he also enjoyed the strategy part of the training as it helped him with developing his plan of actions.